microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add an offset

-You can control how far a pointing teaching tip is set apart from its target and how far a non-pointing teaching tip is set apart from the the edges of the UWP window using the TargetOffset property.
+You can control how far a pointing teaching tip is set apart from its target and how far a non-pointing teaching tip is set apart from the the edges of the root window using the TargetOffset property.
 Like [Margin](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.margin?view=netframework-4.7.2), TargetOffset has four values – left, right, top, and bottom – so only the relevant values are used.
 For example, if the target is left of the teaching tip, the TargetOffset.Left will be used.
 If the teaching tip has no target, the TargetOffset’s Right and Bottom will be used to space it from the bottom right corner of the window.

 The following example shows a non-pointing tip with the TargetOffset’s Left/Top/Right/Bottom all set to 80.